-When placing candidates in meat processing roles, our recruiters first look for previous experience working in a similar environment.
-The conditions found in meat processing facilities are unique and not for everyone.
+When placing candidates in meat processing jobs, our recruiters first look for previous experience working in a similar environment.
+The conditions found in abbatoir facilities are unique and not for everyone.

-For this reason, it’s critical that the recruitment team in charge of placing meat processing staff understand the inherent requirements of the job.
-If this is not the case and incorrect hiring decisions are made, meat processing employers may experience high staff turnover rates, increased training costs and heightened safety risks.
+For this reason, it’s critical that the recruitment team in charge of placing abbatoir staff understand the inherent requirements of the job.
+If this is not the case and incorrect hiring decisions are made, employers in the industry may experience high staff turnover rates, increased training costs and heightened safety risks.